Coinbase, Robinhood shares rise as bitcoin ETF approval adds credibility to cryptocurrency industry

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-To be sure, there is some concern that the advent of a spot bitcoin ETF in the U.S. could put pressure on Coinbase down the road — as it offers investors an easier way to invest in the cryptocurrency.
-But investors appear to be betting that it will raise interest to the crypto industry as a whole.
+There is some concern that the advent of a spot bitcoin ETF in the U.S. could put pressure on Coinbase down the road — as it offers investors an easier way to invest in the cryptocurrency.
+But investors appear to be betting that it will raise interest in the crypto industry as a whole.

+To be sure, Coinbase is a custodian of several of the ETFs that are slated to begin trading soon, meaning the company will generate fees from that service.

+"We see the impact of a Bitcoin ETF as having both positive and risky elements for Coinbase, but given the appreciation of Coinbase's stock price, we see the risks as more relevant to shareholders," JPMorgan analyst Kenneth Worthington wrote.

 Coinbase is coming off a monster year, rallying 391.4% in 2023.
 Robinhood also soared more than 56% last year.